lopenling/Boco/README.md

 ## :floppy_disk: Description

-The Corpus Builder is used for building, maintaining, and using corpuses.
-The motivation is to make it as straighforward as possible to manage multiple corpuses per project, as well as perform cross-corpus operations between those corpuses.
+Boco corpus manager is used for building, maintaining, and using corpora.
+The motivation is to make it as straightforward as possible to manage multiple corpora per project, as well as perform cross-corpus operations between those corpora.

 Key features include:

-- Create new corpus
+- Create a new corpus
 - Load corpus from file
-- Add texts to corpus
+- Add texts to the corpus
-- Remove texts from corpus
+- Remove texts from the corpus
 - Save corpus to file
 - Search for tokens in the corpus
 - Search for strings in the corpus